ml5js/ml5-website-v02-docsify/docs/reference/feature-extractor.md

 ## Description

-The ml5.js FeatureExtractor model allows you to build your own image classifier or value predictor by reusing part of a pre-trained model.
-For example, you can train it to tell the difference between a coffee mug and a water bottle, recognize hand gestures, or predict a slider value from a webcam image.
+The ml5.js FeatureExtractor gives you the output of a pre-trained image classifier right before its final classification layer.
+You can use these "features" directly, or use [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) to train your own image classifier or predict a continuous value — a task known as regression.
+For example, you can train it to distinguish coffee mugs from water bottles, recognize hand poses, or predict a slider value from a webcam image.

-The ml5.js FeatureExtractor model is built on top of [MobileNet](https://arxiv.org/abs/1704.04861), a pre-trained model that has learned to recognize shapes, colors, and textures from millions of images.
-Instead of using the whole model, the FeatureExtractor only uses part of its layers to turn an image into a **feature** — a compact list of numbers that summarizes the visual content of an image.
+The ml5.js FeatureExtractor is built on top of [MobileNet](https://arxiv.org/abs/1704.04861), a model pre-trained on millions of images to recognize objects.
+FeatureExtractor exposes the output before MobileNet’s final classification layer as a **[feature](/learn/ml5-glossary?id=feature)** — a compact list of numbers that represents what the model has detected in the image.

-Once you have the features, you can reuse them for different tasks, such as **classification** or **regression**.
-This technique is known as [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
+Because these features already encode rich visual information, you can build your own **[classification](/learn/ml5-glossary?id=classification)** or **[regression](/learn/ml5-glossary?id=regression-analysis)** model on top of them with only a small amount of training data.

 ?> If you are not familiar with the concepts of **classification**, **regression**, or **features**, we recommend checking out the [ml5.js Glossary](/learn/ml5-glossary) first.

 It provides the following functionalities:

-- **Custom Classification**: Train a model with your own labels to recognize specific objects, gestures, or scenes.
+- **Custom Classification**: Train a model with your own labels to recognize specific objects, hand poses, or scenes.
 - **Custom Regression**: Train a model to predict a continuous numeric value from an image.
 - **Real-time Webcam Training**: Collect training samples from a webcam and retrain the model in the browser.